Mind the Web: The Security of Web Use Agents: Mitigations Strategies

-\textbf{Rate Limiting.} Constrain the time or number of actions an agent can perform within a given time frame or per task.
-This control is particularly effective at mitigating availability-related attacks, such as infinite reload loops (P6).
-It may also help prevent agents from executing an excessive number of steps in otherwise simple or bounded tasks.
-In dynamic variants, the agent could estimate the expected task complexity based on the user’s original instruction and receive a corresponding action quota.
-For instance, when the agent asked to “summarize the content of this webpage,” unexpected high-effort operations such as posting comments or navigating to unrelated domains may be interrupted if they exceed the task's expected complexity threshold.
-While rate limiting may not prevent a single high-impact action, it reduces the agent’s ability to sustain abuse over time and helps surface anomalous or looping behavior.
-However, strict enforcement can interfere with legitimate workflows, particularly in exploratory or multi-step tasks.
+\textbf{Rate Limiting.} Restrict the time or number of actions an agent can perform per task or within a set interval.
+This is effective against availability attacks like infinite reload loops and helps prevent excessive steps in simple tasks.
+Dynamic variants can adjust quotas based on task complexity.
+For example, an instruction to “summarize this webpage” should not trigger comment posting or unrelated navigation, which would be cut off if they exceed the expected effort.
+While rate limiting cannot stop a single high-impact action, it limits sustained abuse and highlights looping or anomalous behavior.
+However, overly strict enforcement may disrupt legitimate exploratory or multi-step tasks.